BeguiledLeaf/README/README.md

 Hello World!

-*Studying for a Computer Engineering Degree at Clemson University *Currently in Junior Year
+*Studying for a Computer Engineering Degree at Clemson University /n*Currently in Junior Year
-*Did a Co-op for a year for Bosch
+/n*Did a Co-op for a year for Bosch